 We won’t go into the details because the government has kindly created the relevant guidance and advice here.

 Online marketplaces – websites where multiple products are listed by multiple sellers for purchase by online shoppers.
-Amazon, eBay, Etsy and Wish are all online marketplaces.
+Amazon, eBay, Etsy, Wish and Wish are all online marketplaces.

 eCommerce platform – your own website from which you can connect with and sell to customers.
 Shopify, WooCommerce and Magento are all eCommerce platforms.